How to Write Go Code

 where

-is the package's default name for imports.
-(All files in a package must use the same name
+name is the package's default name for imports.
+(All files in a package must use the same name.)

 Go's convention is that the package name is the last element of the import path: the package imported as "